ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_menu_active()
 ^^^^^^^^^^^^^^^^^^^

-Checks if the menu is active.
+Checks whether the menu is active.

 **Parameters:**